-Sandra Lawrence
+Sandra A.J.
+Lawrence

 Ms. Lawrence has been a member and chair of the boards of several closely-held corporations and charitable organizations.
+She also has more than 14 years of experience serving on boards of public companies and has served as a chief financial officer and on investment committees.
 Ms. Lawrence holds an A.B. from Vassar College, as well as master's degrees from the Massachusetts Institute of Technology and Harvard Business School.
-The Board concluded that Ms. Lawrence is suitable to serve as Trustee because of her work experience, her academic background and her service on corporate and charitable boards.
+The Board concluded that Ms. Lawrence is suitable to serve as Trustee because of her work experience, financial background, academic background and service on corporate and charitable boards.